 Expand description

-🍃 Bevy Tweening provides interpolation-based animation between (“tweening”) two values, for Bevy components and assets.
-Each field of a component or asset can be animated via a collection or predefined easing functions, or providing a custom animation curve.
-Custom components and assets are also supported.
+🍃 Bevy Tweening provides interpolation-based animation between (“tweening”) two values, to animate any field of any component, resource, or asset, including both built-in Bevy ones and custom user-defined ones.
+Each field of a component, resource, or asset, can be animated via a collection of predefined easing functions, or providing a custom animation curve.
+The library supports any number of animations queued in parallel, even on the same component, resource, or asset type, and allows runtime control over playback and animation speed.

 §Example